UjanGuin/ZYLO-UNIFIED/CONTRIBUTING.md

-# Contributing to ZYLO-RiG0R
+# Contributing to ZYLO-UNIFIED

-Thank you for your interest in contributing to **ZYLO-RiG0R**.
+Thank you for your interest in contributing to **ZYLO-UNIFIED**.

-ZYLO-RiG0R is a research-grade mathematics and physics reasoning engine with a strong emphasis on **correctness, verification, and transparency**.
-Contributions are welcome, provided they align with the project’s design philosophy.

 ---